 Halloween Pumpkin Growing Tip #1 – Plant at the right time

-Many gardeners will tell you that growing pumpkins is easy.
-It is keeping the pumpkins from rotting before Halloween that is hard.
-Mature pumpkins will rot quickly, so it is important to make sure your pumpkin is ripe right at Halloween.
+Many gardeners will tell you that growing pumpkins is easy; it’s keeping the pumpkins from rotting before Halloween that is hard.
+Mature pumpkins will rot quickly, so it’s important that your pumpkin is ripe right at Halloween.
 The best time for planting pumpkins depends on the variety and your climate.
 Normally, in the North, you should be planting pumpkins in mid to late May.
 In warmer, southern climates (where pumpkins grow rapidly), you should probably be planting pumpkins in June.

 Halloween Pumpkin Growing Tip #2 – Give your pumpkin lots of room